jzhugithub/object_detection/README.md

 Load a video or camera to detect.

 **Note**:
-1. Opencv with ffmpeg is needed.
+1. OpenCV with ffmpeg is needed.
 2. Some parameters need to modify, you can find them all in DetectVideo class.